x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/split-permissions/configure-exchange-for-shared-permissions.md

 - To download the latest version of Exchange on the target computer, see [Updates for Exchange Server](../../new-features/updates.md).

-- To open the Exchange Management Shell, see [Open the Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/exchange-server/open-the-exchange-management-shell).
+- To open the Exchange Management Shell, see [Open the Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/open-the-exchange-management-shell).

 > [!TIP]
 > Having problems?
-Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).
+Ask for help in the [Exchange Server](https://social.technet.microsoft.com/forums/office/home?category=exchangeserver) forums.

 ## Switch from RBAC split permissions to shared permissions